 - Developing the rhesus monkeys as a translational model to study late-onset Alzheimer’s disease.
 (Rozalyn Anderson, Ricki Colman and colleagues, 2021)

-- Understanding disease transmission routes, pathogenicity and genetics of SARS-C0V-2 for vaccine research.
+- Understanding disease transmission, pathogenicity and genetics of SARS-C0V-2 for vaccine research.
 Macaques then became the model pharmaceutical companies used to develop safe and effective FDA-approved vaccines for COVID-19.
 (Numerous WNPRC Global Infectious Disease scientists and collaborators, 2020)

 - Preclinical, stem-cell based Parkinson’s disease treatment that researchers hope to advance to human clinical trials soon.
 (Marina Emborg, Su-Chun Zhang and colleagues, 2021)